-The intended audience are PeopleSoft DBAs, application administrators, IT security staff, and internal audit staff.
+The intended audience of this paper are PeopleSoft DBAs, application administrators, IT security staff, and internal audit staff.
 A working technical knowledge of PeopleSoft and Oracle Databases is recommended.

-The section discussing the logging functionality available in PeopleSoft and the Oracle Database may be skipped if the material is already familiar.
+The section reviewing the logging functionality available in PeopleSoft and/or the Oracle Database may be skipped if the material is already familiar.
 Internal audit and IT security staff may find it useful to proceed directly to the presentation of Integrigy's Security Monitoring and Audit Framework